natisis0/tabor-bakery-web-app/README.md

-🍞 Tabour Bakery Web App
+Tabour Bakery Web App 🍞

-A full-stack web application to showcase my frontend, backend, and React skills.
+A demo full-stack project built to showcase frontend, backend, and React skills.
-Browse bakery items, add them to a cart, and place orders sent to the backend.
-Orders are temporarily stored in memory—this project is meant for skill demonstration, not production.
+Users can browse bakery items, add them to a cart, and place orders that are sent to the backend.
+Orders are temporarily stored in memory—this project is for demonstration purposes only.

-📋 Table of Contents

-About the Project

-Features

-Tech Stack
+This project was bootstrapped with create-react-app for the frontend and Node.js/Express for the backend.

 Getting Started

-How It Works

-API Overview

-Contributing

-License

-🔍 About the Project

-Tabour Bakery is a skill showcase project that demonstrates:

-React frontend with dynamic UI and cart functionality 🛒

-Node.js/Express backend handling orders 📦

-Frontend-backend interaction using API calls 🔄
+Prerequisites

+Before running the app locally, make sure you have the following installed:

+Node.js (v16 or higher recommended)

+npm, yarn, or pnpm

-⚠️ Orders are temporarily stored in memory.
-No database is used.
+No database setup is required as orders are stored temporarily in memory.

-✨ Features

-Browse all available bakery items 🥐🍰

-Add items to a cart

-Submit an order to the backend

-Dynamic frontend-backend communication

-Responsive design for desktop and mobile

-🛠 Tech Stack

-Frontend: React.js, CSS / Tailwind CSS

-Backend: Node.js, Express.js

-HTTP Requests: Axios

-Tools: Git, VS Code

-🚀 Getting Started
+Installation

 Clone the repository: